deprecatedwarrior/3D-Facial-pointcloud-Creation-and-Visualization-using-SFM-and-MVS/README.md

 - Ratio test to store the top matches
 - Apply DLIB's Facial Landmark Detector
 - Initialize SFM pipeline
-- K the intrinsic paramters compatible to iPhone 6S.
-Depending on the phone's version, this has to be taken care of.
+- Camera parameters compatible to iPhone 6S.
 The requirement of the deliverable was for iPhone, hence the chosen paramters.
-- Triangulation to estimate pose
-- Convert to non homogeneous points
+- Estimate pose and convert to non homogeneous coordinates
 - Export the 3D coordinates as a csv file

 --------------------------------------------------